Bid Ops is now Arkestro

 Some of the best-known companies have changed their name over the years and for good reason, not just a re-branding.
 Perhaps the most notable in recent memory is when Apple Computer became Apple in 2007.
-The name change reflected that with the iPod, iTunes, the iPhone, and the Apple TV, Apple was no longer focused solely on selling computers.
+With the iPod, iTunes, the iPhone, and the Apple TV, Apple was no longer focused solely on selling computers.
+So the name change reflected that.
 The company still sold Macs, but it was expanding the scope of its influence to become a consumer electronics giant.

 That’s similar reasoning behind the decision to change the name of Bid Ops to Arkestro.

 Bid Ops has built a stellar reputation as strategic sourcing software.
 But since the company began operations, it’s become clear that the scope has changed.
 Procurement has expanded beyond traditional sourcing operations.
 Bid Ops’ capabilities have supported and enabled that growth.
 It’s time to recognize this shift and that Bid Ops can do far more than predictive strategic sourcing.
 That’s why we decided Bid Ops should become Arkestro.